tymyrddin/purple/source/docs/cloud/shared-responsibility.md

 The shared responsibility model is the contractual fiction that organises cloud security.
 The provider is responsible for security of the cloud; the customer is responsible for security in the cloud.
-Both halves are real, both have edge cases, and the edge cases are where most cloud incidents originate.
+Both halves are real, both have edge cases, and the edge cases are where many cloud incidents originate.

 ## Where the line sits